osg-htc/docs/docs/common/registration.md

             https://github.com/opensciencegrid/topology/new/master?filename=topology/<FACILITY>/<SITE>/<RESOURCE GROUP>.yaml

-        For example, to create a `Slurm-HPC` resource group for the Center for High Throughput Computing (`CHTC`) at the `University of Wisconsin`, use the following URL:
+        For example, to create a `CHTC-Slurm-HPC` resource group for the Center for High Throughput Computing (`CHTC`) at the `University of Wisconsin`, use the following URL:

-            https://github.com/opensciencegrid/topology/new/master?filename=topology/University of Wisconsin/CHTC/Slurm-HPC.yaml
+            https://github.com/opensciencegrid/topology/new/master?filename=topology/University of Wisconsin/CHTC/CHTC-Slurm-HPC.yaml

 1. Use the [GitHub file editor](https://help.github.com/articles/editing-files-in-your-repository/) to make changes using the [resource group template](https://github.com/opensciencegrid/topology/blob/master/template-resourcegroup.yaml)